John Tavares: New York Islanders (2009–2018)

 On July 15, 2009, Tavares signed a three-year, entry-level contract with the Islanders.
 His first NHL game was in the pre-season in a game against the Edmonton Oilers.
 He spent 22 minutes and 50 seconds on the ice alongside linemates Doug Weight and Sean Bergenheim in the Islanders' 3–2 loss.
 Weight, a veteran NHLer, said, "John's going to be a big piece of [an Islander rebuilding effort]."
 Tavares scored his first career NHL goal and assist in his first ever professional game, scoring on a backhander against Marc-André Fleury of the Pittsburgh Penguins on October 3, 2009.
 Tavares led NHL rookies in scoring throughout much of his first season.
 In December 2009, he scored five consecutive Islanders goals over a four-game span to tie the club record for most consecutive goals by one player.
-He scored an empty-net goal against the Atlanta Thrashers on December 3, and both Islanders goals on both December 9 against the Philadelphia Flyers and December 10 against the Toronto Maple Leafs.
-The record was originally set by Bryan Trottier, when he scored five consecutive goals in a 1982 game against Philadelphia.
+He scored an empty-net goal against the Atlanta Thrashers on December 3, 2009, and both Islanders goals on both December 9, 2009, against the Philadelphia Flyers and December 10, against his hometown team, the Toronto Maple Leafs.
+The record was originally set by Bryan Trottier, when he scored five consecutive goals in a 1982 game against the Philadelphia Flyers.
 On March 17, 2010, Tavares scored five points (two goals and three assists) in a 5–2 win over the Vancouver Canucks.
-At the end of the season, Tavares finished second in rookie scoring, behind Matt Duchene, with 54 points.
+At the end of the season, Tavares finished second in rookie scoring, behind Colorado Avalanche forward Matt Duchene, with 54 points (24 goals, 30 assists) in all 82 games played.

 As New York opened up their season at home against the Dallas Stars on October 9, 2010, Tavares suffered a mild concussion late during the first period.
 The Stars' Adam Burish bumped into Tavares, and the latter was unable to return to the game.
-He scored his first career hat-trick on October 23, 2010, in a loss to the Florida Panthers.
-He then scored his second career NHL hat-trick, as well as his first career natural hat-trick, on January 15, 2011, in a win against the Buffalo Sabres.
+He scored his first career hat-trick on October 23, in a 4-3 loss to the Florida Panthers.
+He then scored his second career NHL hat-trick, as well as his first career natural hat-trick, on January 15, 2011, in a 5-3 win against the Buffalo Sabres.

 On September 14, 2011, Tavares signed a new six-year, $33 million contract with the Islanders effective from the 2012–13 season through to the end of the 2017–18 season.
-After being held pointless in the first two games of the 2011–12 season, Tavares had back-to-back four-point games against the Tampa Bay Lightning and New York Rangers.
+After being held pointless in the first two games of the 2011–12 season, Tavares had back-to-back four-point games against the Tampa Bay Lightning and New York Rangers, respectively.
 From December 29, 2011, to January 21, 2012, Tavares had 21 points in a 12-game point streak, seven of which were multi-point games.
 He was selected to play in the 2012 NHL All-Star Game.
 In his first career All-Star Game, he recorded one goal and one assist.
 Additionally, during the 2011–12 season, Tavares was named as an alternate captain for New York.